opentok/opentok-linux-sdk-samples/Basic-Video-Chat/README.md

 # Basic Video Chat

-The Basic Video Chat app is a very simple application meant to get a new developer started using the OpenTok Linux SDK.
+The Basic Video Chat application shows how to connect to an OpenTok session, publish a stream, and subscribe to a stream using the OpenTok Linux SDK.

 Upon building and running this sample application, you should be able to have two way audio and video communication using OpenTok.